UNDERSTANDING PROTECTION ORDERS IN WASHINGTON

 CONTACT AN ATTORNEY IN SEATTLE ABOUT PROTECTION ORDERS

-The Seattle protection order attorneys at Black Law have successfully represented many clients in both obtaining and fighting many types of protection orders over the years.
+The Seattle protection order attorneys at Black & Askerov have successfully represented many clients in both obtaining and fighting many types of protection orders for over twenty years.
 We leverage our years of experience in these cases on behalf of every client to our clients’ advantage.
 We can help defendants in Seattle, Tacoma, Everett, Kent, and Bellevue, as well as other cities in King, Pierce, and Snohomish Counties.
 To set up a free appointment, call (206) 623-1604 or contact us online.
 We can also assist you if you need a domestic violence attorney or representation in another criminal matter.